damonlynch/rapid-photo-downloader/README.rst

 file renaming, download subfolder generation, backups, and miscellaneous other program preferences.

-For more information about the older, current release of the program, see the project website_.
+For more information about the older, stable release of the program, see the project website_.
+To see the changes between this version and the old stable version, peruse the file CHANGES.rst.

 Rapid Photo Downloader currently runs only on Linux.
-Theoretically it can be ported to both Mac and Windows with minimal effort (apart from the fact that Windows lacks gphoto2, meaning when run under Windows, it could not download directly from cameras).
+Theoretically it could be ported to both Mac and Windows with minimal effort.
+The one gotcha is that that Windows  lacks gphoto2, meaning when run under Windows, it could not download directly from cameras unless it used something else.

 The program is licensed under the GPL3_ or later.